HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 10 feet for that action, as well as the rest of the turn.
-A hit with such an attack deals fire damage instead of bludgeoning damage, and if you spend 1 ki point when the attack hits, it also deals an extra 1d 10 fire damage.\
+A hit with such an attack deals fire damage instead of bludgeoning damage, and if you spend 1 ki point when the attack hits, it also deals an extra 1d 10 fire damage.<br/>
-**Fist of Four Thunders.** You can spend 2 ki points to cast thunderwave.\
+**Fist of Four Thunders.** You can spend 2 ki points to cast thunderwave.<br/>
 **Fist of Unbroken Air.** You can create a blast of compressed air that strikes like a mighty fist.
 As an action, you can spend 2 ki points and choose a creature